 1. Create a Routine

 One of the most important things you can do to increase your productivity as a developer is to establish a routine.
 Human beings are a creature of habit.
 So, make sure you stick to a set of standard practices and procedures so you don’t have to waste time thinking about how to do something new or execute on tasks that are in progress.
 Not only you should create a routine for work hours, but also for taking breaks.
+Having a routine specially when you are working from home is of prime importance.
 This will help you focus on the tasks at hand and get more work done in a shorter amount of time.

 2. Set Goals